 - a.
-The spare wheel is located under the rear floor of the vehicle. - b.
-The toolkit is stored in a case located under the front passenger seat. - c.
-Lower the spare wheel using the base vehicle winding mechanism accessible inboard behind the offside rear wheel.
-Locate the jack winder into the mechanism and turn.
+The spare is located under the rear floor of the vehicle. - b.
+Tools The jack, handle and wheel brace are stored in a case located under the front passenger seat. - c.
+Follow the procedure for changing a wheel as described and illustrated in the base vehicle handbook.